core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Tokens that cannot be reused need to be handled appropriately.
 This could be solved by increasing the Token as soon as the currently used Token cannot be reused, or by keeping a list of all blacklisted Tokens.

 When the Token (or part of the Token) contains a sequence number, the encoding of the sequence number has to be chosen in a way to avoid any collisions.
-This is especially true when the Token contains more information than just the sequence number, e.g. serialized state as in {{I-D.ietf-core-stateless}}.
+This is especially true when the Token contains more information than just the sequence number, e.g. serialized state as in {{?RFC8974}}.

 # Privacy Considerations {#priv-cons}